Hi! We are Engineers from Lemax. We are looking for experienced Developers and QA Engineers to join our teams.

-All devs do a full-stack taken into consideration the fact that the projects we do require more work on the backend than on the frontend.
+- All devs do a full-stack although we do more work on the backend than on the frontend.

-Identifying and tackling problems and suggesting ways to solve them is part of our daily lives.
+- Identifying and tackling problems and suggesting ways to solve them is part of our daily lives.
 But we are not alone in that.
 We have the opportunity to work with top architects who have a clear vision of what Lemax should look like and how it should be built.
 And with top developers who are always looking at how to improve and write code in the best possible way.
 And we work together, “side by side” with each other and learn from each other together.
-Yes, we currently spend most of our time on the legacy code and framework.
-But the concepts applied are new.
-Concepts that cannot be found in small agency projects of a few months or with products that are just beginning.

-Seeing how a diagram of system architecture evolves with each iteration of delivery, bit by bit, is invaluable.
-With all this, we want to emphasize to you that we want to work with the latest tools on every new module, service, or layer.
-Where we can, we modernize.
+- Seeing how a diagram of system architecture evolves with each iteration of delivery, bit by bit, is invaluable.
 Learning to be pragmatic, to weigh when to strive for modernization, and when to do the best with what you have is also a skill that is honed at Lemax and with which we get better every day.

 What we offer:

-How your career path will look like, mostly depends on you.
-Just in the past 3 months, 10% of our employees got promoted!
-If you have the desire, will, and work habits to acquire new skills and knowledge and respond to various challenges and opportunities to show what you can and know, then you will certainly be rewarded for it.
+- What your career path will look like, mostly depends on you.
+Just in the past 6 months, 10% of our employees got promoted!
+If you have the desire and work habits to acquire new skills and knowledge and respond to arising challenges and opportunities to show what you can do, then you will certainly be rewarded for it.

-Access to Udemy account, internal library, internal education – which mostly covers topics such as communication skills, time management, but also we nurture internal knowledge exchange of technical topics.
+- We nurture internal knowledge exchange of technical topics.
+We also have an office library, and a full-time Learning & Development expert organizing various soft skills workshops..
 And let’s not forget – Tech rally occurring on a monthly basis!

-Given the current situation with the health measures, we try to adapt to the situation as much as possible and ensure that everyone feels safe and cared for.
-A lot is done from home, those who want to come to the office do so in shifts to reduce the number of people.
+- Given the current situation with the health measures, we try to adapt to the situation as much as possible and ensure that everyone feels safe and cared for.
+A lot is done from home, those who want to come to the office do so in shifts to reduce the number of people in the same space.

-We would include here other benefits such as: a day off for parents of first-graders, various initiatives such as Multisport, organized gatherings, and sports groups.
-Then, fully paid sick leave, the possibility of getting a better credit rate when taking a loan, payments to the third pension pillar, etc. We’re constantly improving our benefits system.
+- Some of the other benefits we’d like to emphasize include: a day off for parents of first-graders, a baby bonus, various initiatives such as subsidized Multisport, organized gatherings, and sports groups.
+Then, fully paid sick leave, flexible work hours, the possibility of getting a better credit rate when taking a loan, payments to the third pension pillar, etc. We’re constantly improving our benefits system to provide

-Things like fruit, coffee, and tea we don’t need to point out as benefits – we consider them as office kitchen essentials.
+- Things like fruit, coffee, and tea we don’t need to point out as benefits – we consider them office kitchen essentials.

 What is important to us:

-Just as you will be able to rely on us, we expect you to be responsible, reliable and that if you get stuck anywhere you will not hesitate to ask for help.
-Knowing how to ask for help and say that you don’t understand something, we consider as a virtue.
+- Just as you will be able to rely on us, we expect you to be responsible, reliable and that if you get stuck anywhere you will not hesitate to ask for help.
+Knowing when to ask for help and say that you don’t understand something, we consider a virtue.